tkssharma/ui.tkssharma.com/tutorials/003-learning-svlete-for-components/index.md

 <h2>Hello World!</h2>

-This is a just a very simple component conisting of only one line of template code outputting the text “Hello World!” as a headline.
+This is a just a very simple component conisting of only one line of template code outputting the text “Hello World!" as a headline.

 To make use of that custom component and make the output visible in the browser we need to include the component in the main application component App component:
 ```html